Dear readers of ADxS.org, please forgive the disruption.

 • Cortisol deficiency (basal hypocortisolism)

-This model is merely an example of one possible type of stress system breakdown.
+This model is just one example of a possible type of stress system breakdown.
 In some people, a breakdown of the stress systems is accompanied by a flattened endocrine stress response (as shown here) and in others by an exaggerated endocrine stress response.
-It is our impression that this is not a question of the stress phases, but a question of which direction the collapsing stress system falls.
+In our opinion, this is not a question of the stress phases, but a question of the direction in which the collapsing stress system falls.

-Which stressors trigger which stress responses in an individual through which (neuronal/neurobiological) pathway depends on genes, epigenetic changes and environmental factors.60 In addition, the age of the individual is likely to play a role.
+Which stressors trigger which stress reactions in an individual and via which (neuronal/neurobiological) pathway depends on genes, epigenetic changes and environmental factors.60 The age of the individual is also likely to play a role.

-Common to all pathways is that prolonged (chronic) stress in the resistance and exhaustion phase leads to profound permanent harmful changes.
+What they all have in common is that prolonged (chronic) stress in the resistance and exhaustion phase leads to profound and lasting harmful changes.

-A detailed description of the manifold individual damage mechanisms can be found under
+A detailed description of the various individual damage mechanisms can be found at

 Stress damage - effects of prolonged stress.

-3. Altered hormone and neurotransmitter levels depending on the stress phase
+3. Changed hormone and neurotransmitter levels depending on the stress phase

 3.1.
-Breakdown of the cortisol system over the stress phases
+Breakdown of the cortisol system during the stress phases

 Stress has different phases.
-Young (acute) stress has a different cortisol diurnal pattern (basal cortisol levels) than chronic or long-lasting adapted stress.
+Young (acute) stress has a different cortisol diurnal pattern (basal cortisol levels) than chronic or long-term adapted stress.

 Unloaded condition:61